SAILResearch/replication-21-rahul_bajaj-reproducible_builds-code/README.md

 # Activate virtual envirement
 $ source env/bin/activate

-# Install all packages required ot run the analysis
+# Install all packages required to run the analysis
 $ pip install --editable .

 # Running the script for analysis